 - A roughly 6″ base layer uses breathable yet dense foam designed to draw in fresh air through special channels.

-- Both contain memory foam.
+- Both are all-foam mattresses and both contain memory foam.

 - Allswell has three foam layers, while Nectar has four.

 - Both have quilted surfaces to give some extra softness and pressure relief.